consulas/react-todo-list/README.md

 # Express.js + React Todo App

 A simple, barebones Todo application built with Express.js for the backend API and React for the frontend, bundled with Webpack and using Nodemon for development.
+This project will help users familiarize themselves with the basics of state management in React.
+Once the user has familiarized themselves with the basics of React, we recommend taking this project to the next level by implementing TypeScript.

 <img width="780" alt="image" src="https://github.com/user-attachments/assets/aecfb7ce-d843-47de-bc1a-9b448d8f66d5" />